akinomyoga/agh.sprintf.js/README.md

 ## 1 Format specifiers

-The first argument of sprintf is a format string which can contain the following form of format specifiers:
+The first argument of sprintf is a format string which may include the following form of format specifiers:

 `'%'` *\<pos>***?** *\<flags>***?** *\<width>***?** *\<precision>***?** *\<type>***?** *\<conv>*

- - Conversion specifier *\<conv>* specifies a output format.
+ - The conversion specifier *\<conv>* specifies an output format.
- - Width specifier *\<width>* specifies a minimal number of characters output.
+ - The width specifier *\<width>* specifies a minimal number of characters output.
- - Precision specifiers *\<precision>* specifies a *precision* of the output.
+ - The precision specifier *\<precision>* specifies a *precision* of the output.
- - Flags *\<flags>* controls the detailed behavior of padding, prefix, etc.
+ - The flags *\<flags>* control the detailed behavior of padding, prefix, etc.
- - Position parameter *\<pos>* specifies a argument by its index.
+ - The position parameter *\<pos>* specifies an argument by its index.
- - Size specifier *\<type>* determines the data type of the argument.
+ - The size specifier *\<type>* determines the data type of the argument.

 ### 1.1 Conversion specifier *\<conv>*

-Conversion specifier determines the interpretation of the argument and the format of the output.
+A conversion specifier determines the interpretation of an argument and the format of the output.

 |Specifier|Standard|Description|
 |:--|:--|:--|